-In this 4K video I review the Midori MD Notebook.
-This minimalistic Japanese notebook features excellent fountain pen friendly paper.
+In this 4K video I review the Midori MD Cotton notebook.
+This minimalistic notebook features a 20% cotton paper that is great with fountain pens.

 The World Meister’s Note is a collection from Midori that fuses Japanese craft with the craft of other countries.
 In Vol 2 you get a Dutch “leather paper” cover and Midori’s much loved MD paper.
 The edition is called “Santina” because that is the name of the Dutch manufacturer that makes the leather paper cover.